awslabs/mountpoint-s3/doc/CONFIGURATION.md

 ## Logging

 By default, Mountpoint emits high-severity log information to [syslog](https://datatracker.ietf.org/doc/html/rfc5424) if available on your system.
 You can change what level of information is logged, and to where it is logged.
 See [LOGGING.md](LOGGING.md) for more details on configuring logging.

+## Unstable configurations

+Configurations in this section are experimental and may be removed or superseded by other configurations in any future release.

+### Maximum prefetch window size

+Mountpoint downloads object contents into memory ahead of read requests in order to optimize sequential-read throughput.
+The prefetch window size determines how much data Mountpoint would prefetch data into memory and the value can be different for each file handle.
+These window sizes are adjusted automatically based on available system memory, scaling up to a maximum of 2 GiB per file handle by default.

+This should work well for most use cases but if you need to use a different value, you can set the maximum prefetch window size to an arbitrary number with the `UNSTABLE_MOUNTPOINT_MAX_PREFETCH_WINDOW_SIZE` environment variable at mount time, providing a value in bytes.

+> [!WARNING]
+> Overriding the default maximum prefetch window size may reduce overall read throughput.